ahmed82/Linux-4-java-developper/Apache_web_Server.md

 ```
 **sudo systemctl start/stop/reload/restart/enable httpd**

- Be sure that Apache starts at boot:
+ Be sure that Apache starts at boot by use `enable`
- > enable

 sudo systemctl status httpd